 Berliners love their Spätis, the convivial late night convenience store that sometimes doubles as an unofficial local bar.
 They have been honoured in photography projects, poetry, playing cards and had their Sunday opening hours defended by loyal customers.
 Each Späti has its own set of unique characteristics: some brew their own coffee, double as a toy shop, bakery, or internet cafe.
 Spätikultur has been established in Berlin for at least 100 years and is an important part of the city’s cultural fabric.
 Have you ever tried to rustle up a nutritious meal on a Sunday evening using only ingredients from the Späti?
 Or wondered why so many Spätis can exist in close proximity to each other?
 It’s a true measure of convenience to be able to buy cold beer every few metres.
 Simply, Spätis rock.

 There is a community for everyone in Berlin.
 But sometimes the sheer amount of events happening means a ridiculous amount of choice and you just end up staying in, Netflix and Skyping friends a Kiez away (guilty).
 But when I do leave the house, I find people are particularly welcoming to newcomers.
 If you’ve just moved here, meeting up with other expats can be the most logical place to start.
-So I recommend joining a Meetup such as Make Friends In Berlin, volunteering your services, participating in a language tandem, Tindering your heart out, but basically, don’t be shy and you’ll soon be rewarded with a bunch of new friends from all over the world.
+So I recommend joining a Meetup, volunteering your services, participating in a language tandem, Tindering your heart out, but basically, don’t be shy and you’ll soon be rewarded with a bunch of new friends from all over the world.